 The team works to provide students with the most ethical and effective assessment, consultation, and treatment.
 After a comprehensive evaluation, the team provides recommendations and collaborates with the student to develop a treatment plan.
 Treatment plans typically include medical monitoring, nutrition management, and psychotherapy.
 Over time, the team collaborates with students in making adjustments to treatment recommendations.
 As needed, referrals are made to psychiatry and gynecology services, or for a higher level of care.
-Additional services for students working toward recovery can include therapy or a support group through the Center for Counseling and Psychological Services (CAPS), or individual treatment offered by the Maxine Platzer Lynn Women’s Center, Ainsworth Clinic, and CAPS.
+Therapy services for students working toward recovery can include individual and/or group therapy through Counseling and Psychological Services (CAPS) or other University or community providers.

-In addition to clinical work, the University approaches the problem of disordered eating in several ways, including education and outreach.
-The Coalition on Eating Disorders and Exercise Concerns is a committee composed of students, faculty, and staff who are dedicated to advancing the understanding, prevention, and treatment of eating disorders and exercise abuse throughout the University community.
-The committee’s goals are to promote positive body image and healthy living in mind, body, and spirit, as well as to provide referrals for those in need.
+Additionally, the University approaches eating issues or body image concerns through education and outreach.
+The Coalition on Eating Disorders and Exercise Concerns is composed of students, faculty, and staff who are dedicated to advancing the understanding, prevention, and treatment of eating disorders and exercise abuse throughout the University community.

 Tips for Parents